-As you now understand what a micro-community is and how it can benefit the business, the next step would be to build one.
-Creating a micro community might seem easy.
-But without researching, one won’t be able to get the best out of it.
-Here are some ideas on how to get started with your micro community:
+Now that you understand what a micro-community is and how it can benefit your business, the next step would be to build one.
+Creating a micro-community might seem easy.
+But without research, one won’t be able to get the most out of it.
+Here are some ideas on how to launch your micro-community:

 Understand your audience

 The key to a successful micro-community is its audience.
-You must understand what interests your audience and which excite them.
-Remember a few things when you start a conversation:
+You must understand what interests your audience and what excites them.
+Here are a few things to remember when you start a conversation::

-- Value the members and provide them with high-quality, engaging content
+- Value your members and provide them with high-quality, engaging content

 - Do not promote your products and services vigorously